svitejs/project-template/README.md

 1. Create a new GitHub repo based on this template.
 Use a simple name like `someorg/foo-bar`, where someorg is the same on npm and GitHub
 2. Clone your new repo
-3. Run `pnpm install` in the clone
+3. Run `pnpm run setup` in the clone
-4. On first run, a [setup-script](scripts/initial-setup.cjs) in preinstall updates template with urls and names of your new repo
+4. On first run, a [setup-script](scripts/initial-setup.cjs) updates the template with urls and names of your new repo, and install dependencies
 5. Commit the changes done by the setup-script
 6. Review project setup
 7. Add an NPM_TOKEN secret in your GitHub repo settings that allows to publish the npm package